-Enrolled J1 students on a Cornell DS-2019 may be paid for work on the Cornell campus.
+Enrolled J1 students on a Cornell DS-2019 may be paid for work on the Cornell campus up to 20 hours per week.
 You may work at any type of job on campus; it does not have to be in your field of study.
 While classes are in session during the fall or spring semesters or if you are registered during the summer, you may work a maximum of 20 hours per week.

 J1 students who are not on a Cornell issued DS-2019 will need authorization from your J1 sponsor (e.g. IIE, Fulbright, etc.).
 You may or may not be able to have an on campus employment, depending on your sponsor’s policies.

 J1 student academic training is a type of employment directly related to your major area of study that is authorized by your J1 program sponsor who issues your DS-2019 form.
 It is designed for students to apply knowledge and skills learned at school.
 If your DS-2019 form was issued by an agency other than Cornell, you need to ask your sponsoring agency whether you can apply for J1 Academic Training.